mandeeps708/tutorials/README.md

 ATTRIBUTION
 ------------------
-The following books, magazines, and websites were used to complete tutorials listed here:
+The following books, magazines, and websites were used to either follow along to or to serve as a foundation for projects contained here:

 __Databases__
 + "Foundations of Programming: Databases"<br />